vera-lovelace/CCJ/README.md

-# CCJ
-Data and code to support the Cook County Jail project for the "Building Data Products for Public Impact" course (INFO 290, Fall 2025, UC Berkeley).

 # CCJ Detention Facility Analysis Platform

 A comprehensive data analysis and visualization platform for understanding detention facility dynamics, predicting length of stay, and evaluating the Marginal Value of Public Funds (MVPF) for detention policies.